 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 13 Community Form: Goal 2 7.
-Encourage activity centers to include a mixture of compatible land uses in order to reduce traffic congestion by requiring fewer trips, support and enhance alternative modes of travel, and encourage vitality and a sense of place. ~ The proposed zoning district would permit a mixture of compatible land uses.
-The site is located near a transit corridor.
+Encourage activity centers to include a mixture of compatible land uses in order to reduce traffic congestion by requiring fewer trips, support and enhance alternative modes of travel, and encourage vitality and a sense of place. √ The proposed zoning district would permit a mixture of compatible land uses.
 14 Community Form: Goal 2 8.
 Encourage residential land uses in designated centers.
-Encourage residential and office uses above retail and other mixed-use multi-story retail buildings. ~ The proposed zoning district would permit residential and office uses above retail and other mixed-use multi-story retail buildings.
+Encourage residential and office uses above retail and other mixed-use multi-story retail buildings. √ The proposal includes residential zoning in proximity to an activity center.
 15 Community Form: Goal 2 9.
-Encourage new developments and rehabilitation of buildings that provide commercial, office and/or residential uses. ~ The proposal re-uses the existing structure on the lot.
+Encourage new developments and rehabilitation of buildings that provide commercial, office and/or residential uses. ✓ The proposal includes reuse of existing buildings for commercial and/or residential uses.
 16 Community Form: Goal 2 10.
 Encourage outlot development in underutilized parking lots of existing development to promote utilization of existing infrastructure provided specific criteria for elements such as location, scale, signs, parking, lighting, and landscaping are met.
-Outlot development shall encourage street-level retail with residential units above. ~ The proposal does not include any underutilized parking lots.
+Outlot development shall encourage street-level retail with residential units above.
+NA The proposal does not include underutilized parking lots.
 17 Community Form: Goal 2 11.
-Ensure appropriate placement, design and scale of centers in Traditional Neighborhood, Neighborhood and Village Form Districts to ensure compatibility with nearby residences. ~ The proposal re-uses an existing structure which is compatible with nearby residences.
-The proposal includes a carriage house which is not unusual for the neighborhood and must comply with Traditional Form limitations on size.
+Ensure appropriate placement, design and scale of centers in Traditional Neighborhood, Neighborhood and Village Form Districts to ensure compatibility with nearby residences. √ The placement, design and scale of the proposed center is appropriate for the location.
 18 Community Form: Goal 3 9.
-Encourage development that respects the natural features of the site through sensitive site design, avoids substantial changes to the topography, and minimizes property damage and environmental degradation resulting from disturbance of natural systems. ~ No natural features or natural systems are evident on the subject site.
+Encourage development that respects the natural features of the site through sensitive site design, avoids substantial changes to the topography, and minimizes property damage and environmental degradation resulting from disturbance of natural systems. √ No natural features are evident on the subject site.
 19 Community Form: Goal 3 10.
-Encourage development to avoid wet or highly permeable soils, severe, steep or unstable slopes where the potential for severe erosion problems exists in order to prevent property damage and public costs associated with soil slippage and foundation failure and to minimize environmental degradation. ~ No wet or highly permeable soils, or severe, steep or unstable slopes are evident on the site.
+Encourage development to avoid wet or highly permeable soils, severe, steep or unstable slopes where the potential for severe erosion problems exists in order to prevent property damage and public costs associated with soil slippage and foundation failure and to minimize environmental degradation. ✓ No wet or highly permeable soils, or severe, steep or unstable slopes are evident on the site.